jupiterjs/javascriptmvc-site/public/tutorials/migrate.md

-@page migrate Upgrading to 3.2
+@page migrate Migrating from JavaScriptMVC
 @parent tutorials 9

 There are many new feature in DoneJS 3.2 that help you build great JavaScript applications.